kondratyev-nv/training/README.md

 - `pop()` - Removes the element on top of the stack.
 - `peek()` - Get the top element.
 - `getMin()` - Retrieve the minimum element in the stack.

+### Is This a Binary Search Tree? - [Java](java/src/main/java/ru/nk/training/BinarySearchTreeChecker.java)

+Given the root node of a binary tree, can you determine if it's also a binary search tree.
+A binary tree is a binary search tree when the following ordering requirements are satisfied:
+- The value of every node in a node's left subtree is less than the data value of that node.
+- The value of every node in a node's right subtree is greater than the data value of that node.